niksilver/elm-explained/types/TypeConstructors.md

 a name, but we won't be able to substitute one for the other in a function which requires a specific one.

-The symbols Ship and Person are also called tags - they are tagging the String to indentify intended use.

-Here are our type definitions:

 ```elm
 type Ship = Ship String
 type Person = Person String
 ```

+The symbols Ship and Person are also called tags - they are tagging the String to indentify intended use.

-We'll create a Ship and a Person, and they will be of distinct types:
+Next we'll create a specific Ship and Person.
+They will therefore be of distinct types:

 ```elm
 vessel : Ship